JarateKing/jarconfig/docs/scripting_logic.md

 ## Integers

 Integers are much more complicated to implement than booleans.
 This is due to the nature of source scripting--every state of an alias must be defined, and every operation to that state must be changed when the state changes.
 More simply, every possible value of an integer requires a new set of aliases.
 This means that if you only need it to go up to 5, it wouldn't take much work.
 However, if you need a number to go up to 10000, the amount of aliases required is very impractical.
-For example:
+For example, creating a variable named var:

 ```
 alias int_var_0 "echo var is equal to 0"